tarwn/lessthandot-hugo/blogs/content/posts/2008-07-24-converting-columns-to-date-from-datetime-2008.md

   - Data Modelling and Design

 ---
-I was reading Itzik Ben-Gan&#8217;s An Introduction to [New T-SQL Programmability Features in SQL Server 2008][1] article yesterday after one of my friends allerted me to the following from that article
+I was reading Itzik Ben-Gan's An Introduction to [New T-SQL Programmability Features in SQL Server 2008][1] article yesterday after one of my friends allerted me to the following from that article

 For example, the plan for the following query performs an index seek on the index on the CurrencyRateDate DATETIME column: